 6. Creative Art

-Doodling, painting, or crafting allows kids to visually express their feelings, thoughts, and observations.
+Doodling, painting, or crafting allows kids to express their feelings, thoughts, and observations visually.
 Beyond motor skills development, art activities foster a child’s ability to conceptualise ideas, promoting both imaginative thinking and meaningful expression.

 7. Building with Blocks